Table of Contents

 Inactivity Logout

-Logs out users from the live app after a set timed period of inactivity has been met.
+This setting will log out users from the Live App after a set timed period of inactivity has been met.

-For all plans, the builder will automatically log you out after 15 minutes of inactivity, and this is unable to be changed.
+Note: For all plans, the Builder will automatically log you out after 15 minutes of inactivity, and this is unable to be changed.

 IP Restrictions

-For more information about this feature, see Enabling IP Blocking
+Tip: For more information about this feature, see this anchored section.

 Minimum Password Requirements

-Turning on options here will increase password requirements helping users create better, safer, password.
+Turning on options here will increase password requirements for the Live App helping users to create more secure passwords.
 All or none of the options can be enabled, but the more options chosen, the more secure the password will be.

 The following options are available:

-For all builder passwords, at minimum, the password must contain at least 8 characters and cannot contain any common words.
+Note: For all Builder passwords, at minimum, the password must contain at least 8 characters and cannot contain any common words.
 This is not something that can be changed.

 Secure Browser

-This makes sure that if a user is directed towards your app over the non-HTTPS protocol, that they’ll be directed there automatically.
+This ensures that if a user is directed towards your app over the non-HTTPS protocol, they’ll be directed there automatically.